alphagov/forms-admin/README.md

 ## Configuration and deployment

 The forms-admin app is containerised (see [Dockerfile](https://github.com/alphagov/forms-admin/blob/main/Dockerfile)) and can be deployed however you would normally deploy a containerised app.

-If you are planning to deploy to GOV.UK PaaS without using the container, you can see how this runs in our [Deployment CI action](https://github.com/alphagov/forms-admin/blob/main/.github/workflows/deploy.yml).

 ## Logging